Big news! IBC Awards 2025 shortlist announced!

 • Books featuring main characters, diverse casts or real people from marginalised groups (see below)

-• Books reflecting different ethnicities, cultures, disabilities, family structures, classes or socioeconomic backgrounds, and representation of LGBTQIA+ identities and neurodivergence
+• Books reflecting different ethnicities, cultures, neurodivergence, disabilities, family structures, classes or socioeconomic backgrounds and representation of LGBTQIA+ identities

-• Books that do not include negative or harmful stereotypes, including gender stereotypes
+• Books that do not include harmful stereotypes, including gender stereotypes

 • Books that offer a broad vision of British culture, through authentic language choices and illustrations